tudelft-cs4200/2021/assignments/syntax/week1.2/index.md

     Opt   : RE -> RE
 ```

-Fill in the concrete syntax in the tests below such that parsing succeeds and produces the expected abstrac syntax terms.
+Fill in the concrete syntax in the tests below such that parsing succeeds and produces the expected abstract syntax terms.

 ```
 module re